-The urban settlement arises from the basic need of man to protect his life from natural disasters and to establish his order in the cosmos, to oppose the power of nature.
-Since then, it has been constantly transformed, but still contains the elements of the ancient and the primordial.
-Transformation, transience and variability are the keywords for the continuous development of an urban fabric.
-Such changes do not mean the loss of urban values and the authenticity of the urban place, but their improvement and adaptation for the future.
-Change does not mean demolition and re-construction from the beginning, but continuous upgrading of the existing one.
-Urban commons or commoning in today's urban life is an intriguing topic, as experts and professionals are seeking a way to bring up all possible ways to accomplish commoning in urban societies.
+VIPBenefits a settlement arises from the basic need of man to protect his life from natural disasters and to establish his order in the cosmos, to oppose the power of nature.
+Since then, it has been constantly transformed, but still contains the elements of the ancient and the

+- 1. Converts the whole document ansience and variability are the keywords for the continuous - 2.
+No trial watermark on the output documents es do not mean the loss of urban values and the authenticity of the urban place, but their improvement and adaptation for the future.
+Change does not mean demolition and re-construction from the bupgrading of the existing one.
+Urban commons or commoning in the intriguing tonic, as experts and professionals are seeking a way to be to accomplish commoning in urban societies.
 Urban commons are created with temporary processes continuously appearing and disappearing, depending upon the need of people.
 By adopting interdisciplinary methodology and creating a temporary use of open public spaces, where architects in the process of planning can contribute to promoting urban commoning rather than commercialisation on space.
 Knowing that cities and communities are in constant change, and for this reason, permanent design isn't always an immediate solution.
 Thereby the role of architects is to promote or support commoning, variations, opportunities and flexibility in the design processes, to promote more livability in urban spaces.